 Ensure that the mounting location of the child restraint system within the vehicle is correct.

-Allow children to enter and exit the vehicle only on the side facing away from the traffic.
+Only allow children to enter and exit the vehicle at the side facing away from the traffic.

 When the child restraint system is not in use, secure the seat with a seat belt or remove it from the vehicle.